wvangansbeke/Speech-Subband-Coding/README.md

 adapt the step size throughout the signal.
 This is done in an AQB sense or Adaptive Quantisation with Backwards estimation.
 Consequently, the quantized levels are adapted automatically to the range of the signal in a certain window.

+# Usage
+The implementation in both Matlab and C can be found in their respective folders.